(reading time: 1 hour)

 Darkness is Simply Shade

-Whelm the vision knew she had an enemy: the one who managed to stumble through the desert, a bubble from death, and still refused the illusion.
+Whelm the vision knew she had an enemy: the one who managed to stumble through the desert, a bubble from death, and still refuse the illusion.
 This Pearlen girl wasn’t even fond of her parents, that much was clear, yet she had stayed a nail in Whelm’s plan, tapping and cracking and costing her time and glass.
 It would only get worse now that her lover was dead, desiccating just under the floor of the Glass Desert.
 She would be back, either in pursuit of the polishing mirror or her remaining family.

 The girl had others helping her.
 Her parents, devoted as ever, didn’t have much helpful information to share beyond that.
 Still, they could be of use.
 Whelm had the benefit of being interested in one thing only, while Pearlen’s interests were torn.
 All that mattered to the ancient color beam was the portal, so she composed an elegant sermon of pilgrimage that would split the focus of her foe.